mortenlj/python101/src/python101.rst

 New functions on the fly
 ========================

-.. admonition:: Code
+.. topic:: Code

     .. include:: new_func.py
         :code: python

-.. admonition:: Output
+.. topic:: Output

     .. include:: new_func.out
         :code: